Alban Berg Quartett: History

-From 1993 until 2012, the members of the Alban Berg Quartet were lecturing at the Cologne Conservatory in succession of the Amadeus Quartet.
-Quartets who studied with the Alban Berg Quartet include the Cuarteto Casals, the Schumann Quartett, the Amber Quartet (China), the Fauré Quartet, the Aviv Quartet, the aron quartett, the Amaryllis Quartet, and in particular the Belcea Quartet, and the Artemis Quartet.
+From 1993 until 2012, the members of the Alban Berg Quartett were lecturing at the Cologne Conservatory in succession of the Amadeus Quartet.
+Quartets who studied with the Alban Berg Quartett include the Cuarteto Casals, the Schumann Quartett, the Amber Quartet (China), the Fauré Quartet, the Aviv Quartet, the aron quartett, the Amaryllis Quartet, and in particular the Belcea Quartet, and the Artemis Quartet.

-The composers that wrote string quartets for the Alban Berg Quartet include, in chronological order, Fritz Leitermeyer, Erich Urbanner (Quartets Nos.
+The composers that wrote string quartets for the Alban Berg Quartett include, in chronological order, Fritz Leitermeyer, Erich Urbanner (Quartets Nos.
 1 and 4), Roman Haubenstock-Ramati (Quartets Nos.
 1 and 2), Gottfried von Einem (Quartet No. 1), Wolfgang Rihm (Quartet No. 4 and "Requiem for Thomas"), Alfred Schnittke (Quartet No. 4), Zbigniew Bargielski ("Les temps ardente"), Luciano Berio ("Notturno"), and Kurt Schwertsik ("Adieu Satie").

 In 2005, Thomas Kakuska died of cancer.
 In accordance with his wish, the ABQ continued performing with Isabel Charisius, a student of his.
 But as cellist Valentin Erben said, "There was a big rupture in our hearts" and the quartet retired in 2008.
-The concert in memoriam Thomas Kakuska in the Wiener Konzerthaus' Großer Saal featured a who's-who of classical music, including an orchestra of friends and students of the quartet.
+The concert in memoriam to Thomas Kakuska in the Wiener Konzerthaus' Großer Saal featured a who's-who of classical music, including an orchestra of friends and students of the quartet.
 Among them were Angelika Kirchschlager, Elisabeth Leonskaja, Irvine Arditti, Magdalena Kožená, Thomas Quasthoff, Helmut Deutsch, Alois Posch, Heinrich Schiff, and Sir Simon Rattle; the orchestra was conducted by Claudio Abbado.
 After a worldwide farewell tour in July 2008, the ABQ ended its career.